jroelofsz/jroelofsz/README.md

 ## Current Focus

-I'm actively working on **FiveM** development, creating custom scripts, resources, and tools for the GTA V multiplayer platform.
+I'm actively working on **FiveM** development, creating custom scripts, resources, and tools for the platform.
 My work enhances gameplay experiences for communities, with a strong emphasis on quality and collaboration.

 ---